Osteopath for Knee Pain

 How Do I Know If my Knee Pain is Serious?

 Knee pain can be a symptom of many different conditions.
 If your knee is badly swollen or has changed shape, or if you have a very high temperature.
-Moreover, if you feel hot and shivery and have redness or heat around the knee, you should telephone 111 or contact your GP (NHS, 2020).
-Other causes of knee pain causes include tumours, deep vein thrombosis and stress fractures.
+Moreover, if you feel hot and shivery and have redness or heat around the knee, telephone 111 or contact your GP (NHS, 2020).
+Other causes of knee pain include tumours, deep vein thrombosis and stress fractures.
 In addition, nerve entrapment, lower back or hip pain referral, bakers cyst and infection, to name a few.

 How is your Knee Pain Diagnosed?